 It is also very practical not to overuse open-ended questions.
 You cannot evaluate them in bulk, in one chart.
 You have to go through the responses individually and make the big picture by yourself.
 On the other hand, there is no other question that gives your respondents more space to express their feelings, attitudes, values or mood.
 And this is what you are looking for.
 Read more about right usage of open-ended questions.

 All questions are fully editable, you can add or delete answers, set up a condition of obligatory question, add an image or video, choose the format of the answer (e-mail, number, date, text).
 The survey builder is super-easy and intuitive - watch the video!.

-Customize the design of your survey to your brand colours, add your logo or your own picture as a background.
+Customize the design of your surveys to your brand colours, add your logo or your own picture as a background.
 Your respondents will find the survey more credible.